drewtech/ProcessCompare/README.md

 It will:

-1. Execute Red Gate Data compare (you need a license for this), and export the results.
+1. Execute Red Gate Data compare (you need a license for this), and export the results from a saved project.
-2. Then, take the settings and insert them into AWS Dynamo DB.
+2. Take the settings and insert them into AWS Dynamo DB.

+Requirements:

+DotNet Core 2.2
+Red Gate Data Compare